Robots.txt: The use of the wildcard * in rules

+A wildcard at the end of a rule in effect does nothing, as that is the standard behaviour.

 Nonstandard extensions

 Crawl-delay directive

 The crawl-delay value is supported by some crawlers to throttle their visits to the host.
 Since this value is not part of the standard, its interpretation is dependent on the crawler reading it.
 It is used when the multiple burst of visits from bots is slowing down the host.
 Yandex interprets the value as the number of seconds to wait between subsequent visits.
 Bing defines crawl-delay as the size of a time window (from 1 to 30 seconds) during which BingBot will access a web site only once.
-Google provides an interface in its search console for webmasters, to control the Googlebot's subsequent visits.
+Google ignores this directive, but provides an interface in its search console for webmasters, to control the Googlebot's subsequent visits.